 |Photo: Reima Nevalainen|

 Suvi Härkönen is an installation artist and a sculptor living and working in Finland.
 Her large-scale installations are shaped by light and sound as well as strong sculptural elements.
 Härkönen's works form in the tension between the built structure, human body and empty space.
 They are, by their nature, more minimalistically oriented and meditative rather than excessively stimulating.

-Her installations have been exhibited since 2011 in both solo and group shows.
-Recent exhibitions include solo shows Need at Cultural House Laikku's Studio in Tampere, Dreams at the End of the Night at Porvoo Art Hall and Let Them at Photographic Gallery Hippolyte in Helsinki as well as a group show at Gallery Sculptor in Helsinki.
+Her work has been exhibited since 2011 in both solo and group shows.
+Recent exhibitions include solo shows Need at Gallery Huuto in Helsinki, Dreams at the End of the Night at Porvoo Art Hall and Let Them at Photographic Gallery Hippolyte in Helsinki as well as a group show at Gallery Sculptor in Helsinki.

 She has also collaborated with other artists from both fine and applied arts.
 Her most recent collaboration was a dance performance choreographed into her installation Robots Don't Dream.
 In 2015 she also designed a sculptural pavilion for an exhibition organized by a curatorial collective Porin Kulttuurisäätö.